mrgss/mruby-gwi/README.md

 This gem is part of MRGSS gems, but it works perfectly without it.

 ## Compilation & Instalation
-Just put it into your mrbgems directory, the gem handles the rest for you.
+Just put it into your mrbgems directory, the gem handles the rest for you, or add it to your gembox, you know, like almost any other mrbgem.

 ##Supported Platforms
 Windows Only at the moment.